-If you are in the region, I definitely recommend visiting the Szalajka Valley.
+If you travel in this region of Hungary, I definitely recommend visiting the Szalajka Valley.
 This beautiful recreational area borders the village of Szilvásvárad and is located in the west of the Bükk Mountains.
 You can expect great viewpoints, picturesque lakes, several waterfalls, and hidden caves.
 There are also good hiking opportunities in the area around Szilvásvárad.
 Take a look at my blog post about the Szalajka Valley and see for yourself.

 About 5 kilometers south of Szilvásvárad is the village of Bélapátfalva, which can be easily reached by car or public transport.
 There are also some hiking trails and sights here.
 For example, the magnificent Cistercian abbey in particular attracts many visitors, but the former limestone quarry and the 815-meter high Bél-kő also invite you to hike in the region.
 Please take a look at my blog post about a beautiful hiking route in Bélapátfalva.